rmoli082/UdacityProjects/README.md

 ### Project 6: NewsReader App
 A news reader app that allows the user to search The Guardian Online's news stories to display relevant news.
 In-app preferences allows for the selected article to be viewed in app or opened in an external browser, as well as setting the search term and number of search results.

+## Android Developer

+### Popular Movies, Stage 1 and 2
+This app uses TheMovieDatabase.org's API to fetch the top 20 most popular and the top 20 top rated movies on their website and displays the movie poster in a Grid layout.
+The user's able to click on a movie poster to pull up a details page that shows some information about the movie and allows the user to watch movie trailers and read reviews of the movies.
+The user's able to mark a movie as favourite and have it stored in a local movies database.